-If you’re looking for sensational views on a relatively easy trail, then look no further than the hike to Butterbox Point, followed by Mount Hay summit.
+If you’re looking for sensational views on a relatively easy trail, then look no further than the Butterbox Point Track.
 This was a trail that really surprised us, we weren’t expecting some of the best views we’ve seen in all the Blue Mountains along this pretty quiet and off the beaten track walk.
-They are truly jaw dropping.
+They truly are jaw-dropping at any time of day, but catching a sunset here is very special.

-The great thing about this walk is that you don’t need to be a hiker to do it and the best views on the trail are along the fairly flat Butterbox Point circuit.
-You can then choose whether to add on the summit of Mount Hay as well, which is a fun addition to the walk, but not a must.
+The best views on the trail are along the fairly flat Butterbox Point circuit and you can then choose whether to add on the summit of Mount Hay as well, which is a fun addition to the walk, but not a must do.

 So here’s why we love this trail and what to expect at Butterbox Point and Mount Hay, one of our favourite walks in the Blue Mountains.